ISCPIF/freedsl/README.md

     b ← randomData[M]
     _ ← randomSleep[M]
   } yield b

+// Construct the interpreter for the program val interpreter =
+  Util.interpreter :&:
+  Random.interpreter(42) :&:
+  Log.interpreter

 // All the side effects take place here in the interpreter result(prg, interpreter) match {